 Visit your local hardware or craft store to find two boards of wood for either side of the headboard.
 So if the overhang is 16 inches, you need two eight-inch wide boards or posts, depending on the headboard style and size.
 Have the boards cut to size, as tall and deep as the headboard, or do it yourself with a jigsaw.

 Sand with a sanding machine or hand sander to smooth down the rough edges of each plank.
 If desired, use a miter saw to cut a shape in the top of each plank, such as a round curve, according to your preferences.

 Step 4: Wrap the Wood

 Wrap each wood plank with foam insulation or cotton sheaths and secure it in place with a staple gun.

-Cut fabric material of your choice, such as leather or a patterned cotton fabric, to cover the planks.
+Cut fabric material of your choice, such as leather or a patterned cotton fabric, to cover the boards.
 Cut the material so that it is the width of the plank times two plus about six more inches.
-The height is the height of the plank plus about six more inches.
-So in this case it is 22 inches wide (eight times two plus six) and assuming your finished plank is 48 inches tall, the length of the fabric is 54 inches.
+The height is the height of the plank plus about six more inches; in this case it is 22 inches wide (eight times two plus six) and assuming your finished plank is 48 inches tall, the length of the fabric is 54 inches.
 This allows for plenty of room to wrap it around the plank properly.

 Step 6: Cover With the Fabric

 Cover the plank with your fabric material and secure it in back with your staple gun.
 Position your headboard face down on the floor with the two boards on either side.